jrihon/thesis/chapters/00_chapter/00_section_03.typ

 Three different orbitals are depicted, which are described by the component $Y(l, m_l)$.
 From left to right, we see $Y(0, 0)$ associated with $s$-type orbitals, $Y(1, 0)$ associated with $p_0$-type orbitals and $Y(2, 0)$ associated with $d_0$-type orbitals.

 Only two electrons can be found at most per populated orbital.
 A fourth quantum number, the spin $m_s$, is introduced where electrons are characterised by either a _spin up_ ($alpha$, $frac(1,2)$) or _spin down_ ($beta$,$-frac(1,2)$) and allows us to distinguish either particle within the same orbital.
 This intrinsic property resulted in the _Pauli exclusion principle_, which will become important with respect to the antisymmetry property that electrons exert onto the wave function.
 This property is inherent to particles with a half spin and therefore the wave function should be corrected to satisfy this property.
-The spin itself does not influence the energy the HamilSym.
+The spin itself does not contribute to the HamilOp.

 //
 //